escodebar/trainings/slides.md

 Notes:
 * Xzibit shows up on every slide which uses the repository in the repository to set you in the right context
+* Open a second terminal window and navigate to the repository's repository to switch context easier
 * You do not need to run the commands of these slides, since they're only for comprehension
-* Open a second terminal window and navigate to the repository's repository to switch context easier

----

-# Break

-Notes:
-* Go digest the Gitception

----

-## Git status

-Show the working tree status.

-Notes:
-* The directory where the code is edited is called the working tree
+* The repository is publicly available, you can clone it and take a look at its history

 ---